pakinsa/DevOps_Project/11.Ansible Automate Project/Readme.md

     eval `ssh-agent -s` && ssh-add latestkeys2.pem && ssh-add -l

+    if no such file or directory found error shows up, please run:

+    ssh-add "C:\Users\user\Documents\Paul\latestkeys2.pem"

     CD into the archive where the latest artifact is to avoid playbook not found error then

     ansible-playbook -i inventory/dev playbooks/common.yml